imankulov/deescovery/README.md

 <!--intro-end-->

-Visit [the roman-discovery documentation site](https://imankulov.github.io/roman-discovery/) to learn more.
+Visit [the deescovery documentation site](https://imankulov.github.io/deescovery/) to learn more.